-I have worked over 25 years in Student Affairs for universities and colleges in the United Kingdom and Canada.
+I have worked for over 30 years in Student Affairs for universities and colleges in the United Kingdom and Canada.
 For two years I served as Chief of Staff for my Member of Parliament, both at home in her constituency and also in Ottawa before returning to post-secondary education in late 2021.

-Highlights of my career include:
+Personal highlights of my career include:

 - Being recognized by my peers and winning the Award of Merit from the Atlantic Association of College and University Student Services (AACUSS) in 2019